 The Effect Geoffrey Chaucer's Canterbury Tales Had on History

 Geoffrey Chaucer is one of the most noted writers of the fourteenth century.
-Though Chaucer wrote many things, mostly poetry, his greatest work was the extensive Canterbury Tales.
+Though Chaucer wrote many things, mostly poetry, his most celebrated work was the extensive Canterbury Tales.
 It began as a listing of people on a pilgrimage to Canterbury and then continued with each person telling a tale or story along the way.
 He details each person’s occupation, personality, and clothing with historical accuracy and societal perspective.
-Due to this, Canterbury Tales has become an important English collection of writings that all historians should be familiar with, because Chaucer's works give great insight into the fourteenth century’s reflections of social change, religious controversies, and gender expectations.
+Due to this, Canterbury Tales has become a critical English collection of writings that all historians should be familiar with, because Chaucer's works give great insight into the fourteenth century's reflections of social change, religious controversies, and gender expectations.

 Photo of Geoffrey Chaucer

-Chaucer was born into Great Britain’s middle class in or around 1343 but then placed in an aristocratic home as a page.
-This allowed Chaucer to understand the affairs of upper class-and middle-class, as well as their relationship to the lower-class.
-Because of this, he had the ability to uniquely write about those in all social ranks with humor and accuracy, while also reflecting the society’s changes.
-He was also very well educated, which was not typical of his era.
-Especially having been born into the middle-class.
+Chaucer was born into Great Britain’s middle class in or around 1343 but then placed in an aristocratic home as a page, which allowed Chaucer to understand the affairs of upper class-and middle-class, as well as their relationship to the lower-class.
+Because of this, he could uniquely write about those in all social ranks with humor and accuracy, while also reflecting the society’s changes.
+He was also very well educated, which was not typical of his era — especially having been born into the middle-class.

-The Canterbury Tales is set up so that each pilgrim tells a story on the way to Canterbury.
+In Canterbury Tales, each pilgrim tells a story on the way to Canterbury.
 Although he started it around 1387, he did not finish it before his death in the 1400s.
-Although unfinished, many of the tales were complete and remains one of the world's greatest writings of all time.
+Although unfinished, many of the tales were complete and remained one of the world's most exceptional writings of all time.

 From the beginning of Canterbury Tales, he shows how the younger generation was beginning to reject the old way of life.
 For instance, in the General Prologue, he defines the knight as a “true, perfect, noble,” knight.
 Then Chaucer contrasts the knight to the knight’s son, who is following in his father’s footsteps.
 Though he is training for the same profession, he focuses on such issues as singing and poetry, rather than heroism and integrity as his father did.
-This reflected the change historians will see from the medieval idea of knighthood to a society that is more similar to modern times.
-This also shows how literature and poetry would become an important aspect of England’s society during this time, further reflecting the changes in knighthood.
-Knighting lost much of its importance in England during the century before this was written and its idea of chivalry.
+The change in focus reflected the change historians would see from the medieval idea of knighthood to a society that is more similar to modern times.
+Literature and poetry would become an essential aspect of England’s culture during this time, further reflecting the changes in knighthood.
+Knighting and the idea of chivalry lost its importance in England during the century before Canterbury Tales.